- The cost of tooth bonding usually ranges from $300 to $600. The price depends on the location of the tooth and the extent of the treatment.

-Average cost of dental bonding
+Average dental bonding cost

 Picture by Authority Dental under CC 2.0 license

-Tooth bonding cost vary between $300 to $600, with an average price of $400.
+Dental bonding cost varies between $300 and $600, with an average price of $400.
+This is the tooth bonding cost without insurance and extra procedures.

 The cost depends mainly on your location, the expertise of the dentist, and the extent of the treatment.
 There’s not much difference between offices in materials used nor variation in technology.
 The procedure is not complicated.
 The choice of a specialist is the main factor altering the price.